KatalystDigital/shieldsign-core/CONTRIBUTING.md

 ## Before getting started

-- Before jumping into a PR be sure to search [existing PRs](https://github.com/shieldsign/shieldsign/pulls) or [issues](https://github.com/shieldsign/shieldsign/issues) for an open or closed item that relates to your submission.
+- Before jumping into a PR be sure to search [existing PRs](https://github.com/KatalystDigital/shieldsign-core/pulls) or [issues](https://github.com/KatalystDigital/shieldsign-core/issues) for an open or closed item that relates to your submission.
-- Select an issue from [here](https://github.com/shieldsign/shieldsign/issues) or create a new one
+- Select an issue from [here](https://github.com/KatalystDigital/shieldsign-core/issues) or create a new one
 - Consider the results from the discussion on the issue
-- Accept the [Contributor License Agreement](https://shieldsign.io/cla) to ensure we can accept your contributions.
+- Review the [Contributor License Agreement](./CLA.md) to ensure we can accept your contributions.

 ## Taking issues